pysal/splot/README.md

 We are planning on extending splot's visualization toolkit in future.
 Functionality we plan to implement includes:

 * visualisations for [density methods](https://github.com/pysal/splot/issues/32) (mapping density estimations)
-* [cross-hatching fill styles](https://github.com/pysal/splot/issues/35) for maps (to allow choropleth visualizations wihtout class intervals)
+* [cross-hatching fill styles](https://github.com/pysal/splot/issues/35) for maps (to allow choropleth visualizations without class intervals)
 * [legendgrams](https://github.com/pysal/splot/issues/34) (map legends that visualize the distribution of observations by color in a given map)

-if you are interested in working on one of these or any other methods, check out the linked issues or get in touch!
+If you are interested in working on one of these or any other methods, check out the linked issues or get in touch!

 ## Community support